thomascherian/STM/README.md

 STM class also supports the pickling and unpickling of the models.
 Logging is also supported for debugging.

 `example.y` provides a walkthrough of the basic usage.
-It takses the following parameters:
+It takes the following parameters:
 * `--train` : Provide the input file path for training a new model
 * `--tf` : Test file path containing start tokens of test instances; each instance in a new line.
 * `--load` : In case of loading an existing model, provide the model path from where the model is to be loaded.